New York Gallbladder Surgery Malpractice Attorneys

 At Simonson Goodman Platzer PC, our New York gallbladder malpractice lawyers have investigated and won many cases in which the common bile duct was injured in this way.
 If you sustained such an injury during gallbladder surgery, contact our office right away to learn more about how we can help.

 Even though laparoscopic cholecystectomy is a minimally invasive surgery, all surgeries involve some degree of risk.
 Surgical injury to the bile duct, duodenum, or small intestine may occur and may require a second surgical procedure to repair.
 A bile duct injury can result in difficult reconstruction, a longer hospital stay, and a very high risk of complications, in many cases leading to death.
+There's a lot at risk with a gallbladder surgery gone wrong.

 Other common gallbladder surgery complications include: